HuixiaLuScienceRocks/Probing-the-Structural-Dynamics-of-Unbound-MAX-Protein-Insights-from-Well-Tempered-Metadynamics/README.md

 In this repository we are providing essential files for conduting well-tempered metadynamics simulations to help explore the conformational space of unbounded MAX protein.

+## If you find these instruction usedful I am more than happy to share.
+When you use any of these files, please cite my paper.
+Thank you.
+These files are for manuscript in preparation, but will submit soon:

+### Probing the Structural Dynamics of Unbound MAX Protein: Insights from Well-Tempered Metadynamics by Huixia Lu, Jordi Marti, and Jordi Faraudo

 Related results are provided in folder "Results-PCA", convergence, etc.

 ## Simulating packages used in this work: